cheinisch/OpenRouter-php-Client/README.md

 # OpenRouter PHP Client

 Lightweight PHP client for the OpenRouter.ai API.
-OpenAI-compatible, minimal, and easy to use.
+Minimal, and easy to use.

 ## Requirements